New to the School - FAQs

 useful.
 You may want to bring a snack and a water bottle.
 You can bring your own colouring pencils or use the ones in the class.
 Teachers will lend you resources if you forget to bring yours, but

 you should aim to remember to bring your own every day.
 The school will give you a diary on your first day.

 Make sure you have your uniform and P.E kit.

 What is Gard’ner House?
 (Written as GH)

 Gard’ner House has form rooms and teaching rooms for Year 7 and below.
 There is also a computer suite and a small hall with its own reading area.
 The Head of Junior Years, Mrs Turner, has her office here, as does Mrs Hammond, who is the Deputy Head (Wellbeing) and the school's Designated Safeguarding Lead.
-Toilets and a drinking fountain can also be found in Gard’ner House.
+Lavatories and a drinking fountain can also be found in Gard’ner House.

 What’s the Learning Development Centre?
 (Known as LDC)

 The Learning Development Centre is where you will go for therapy sessions: Speech & Language, Literacy, Occupational Therapy and Numeracy.